1. The Essentials

 What happens if you raise more than your target?

 If we are fortunate to raise more than our target of £750,000 then we will be able to use this investment to grow the company even more quickly than we currently plan to, including our aspirations to open further Five Points taprooms around London, and further afield.
 If we raise investment above the target level, this simply means that we will have more shareholders and be ‘giving away’ a larger % of our company, it will not mean that the initial crowdfunding investors are affected in any way.

 When will the payment for my investment be taken?

 Initially, your investment in our campaign will be recorded as a pledge, and no funds will be taken at this stage.
 Following the successful completion of the campaign, Crowdcube will contact you to confirm that date that the funds will be deducted, with a minimum of seven days notice, and allowing you a final opportunity to opt out of the investment.

 Crowdcube will issue shares following the successful completion of the campaign, and after your investment has been processed.
 The completion of the round and the paperwork takes a few weeks to draw up, but typically you can expect to receive your Share Certificate and shareholders discount card around 4 weeks after the campaign has ended.

 Are there tax advantages?

-We expect to qualify for the EIS scheme and are waiting for confirmation from HMRC (which we expect to receive shortly).
+We qualify for the EIS scheme.
 Eligible investors may be entitled to up to 30% of the value of your investment discounted from your income tax bill, as well as other tax reliefs.
 For further details please see – https://www.crowdcube.com/pg/eis-seis-tax-relief-overview-43.

 What’s the difference between A shares and B shares?